 I don’t know anyone who is “against” solar energy.
 I’m sure that people who earn millions by running fossil fuel companies are, but everyday people?

 I can see why it hasn’t had larger adoption at the residential level though.
-For individual users, it can cost prohibitive to install solar on an existing home because of the large upfront cost.
+For individual users, it can be cost prohibitive to install solar on an existing home because of the large upfront cost.

 Yeah, especially cause if you put them on the roof, they often times mandate getting a new roof so you won't have to rip the solar panels up to fix the roof in 5 years.
 Wish I could justify the cost myself right now.